Graphlet-AI/graphlet/README.md

 This is the PyPi module for the Graphlet AI Knowledge Graph Factory.
 Our mission is to provide a Spark-based wizard for building large knowledge graphs.

+## License

+This project is created and published under the [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Conventions

 This project uses pre-commit hooks to enforce its conventions: git will reject commits that don't comply with our various flake8 plugins.